-Prejudice-related bullying (e.g. racist, homophobic, disablist, sexist)

-Any of the above examples may be experienced within prejudice-related bullying.
+Prejudice-related bullying may be experienced through racist, homophobic, disablist or sexist bullying.
 Further, more specific examples may include:

-- Physical, verbal, written, on-line or text abuse or ridicule based on differences of (e.g.) race, colour, ethnicity, sexual orientation, gender, gender identity, physical or sensory ability, religion, learning difficulty, and mental health problems (whether relating to the object of the bullying or relating to a member of their family or a friend) - Refusal to co-operate with others on the basis of any of the above differences - Negative stereotyping on the basis of sexual orientation, race, ability, gender (etc., as above) - Promoting offensive materials such as racist or homophobic leaflets, posters, graffiti, magazines or computer software on school premises - · Failing to actively discourage such material from within the school community. - Refusing to use ones chosen moniker or personal pronoun. - An insistence upon a previously disregarded name or personal pronoun which does not correspond with the presented gender role of any individual. - Continued association of a word/ term which is primarily used to connote a minority group with negativity or aggression.
+- Physical, verbal, written, on-line or text abuse or ridicule based on differences of (e.g.) race, colour, ethnicity, sexual orientation, gender, gender identity, physical or sensory ability, religion, learning difficulty, and mental health problems (whether relating to the object of the bullying or relating to a member of their family or a friend); - Refusal to co-operate with others on the basis of any of the above differences; - Negative stereotyping on the basis of sexual orientation, race, ability, gender (etc as above); - Promoting offensive materials such as racist or homophobic leaflets, posters, graffiti, magazines or computer software on school premises; - Failing to actively discourage such material from within the school community; - Refusing to use one's chosen moniker or personal pronoun; - An insistence upon a previously disregarded name or personal pronoun which does not correspond with the presented gender role of any individual; - Continued association of a word/ term which is primarily used to connote a minority group with negativity or aggression.
 For instance calling another child who fouls at football 'gay', or referring to an object as such.

-The specific unacceptability of prejudice-related bullying should be explicitly discussed in the classroom on a termly basis.
+The specific unacceptability of prejudice-related bullying should be explicitly discussed in the classroom.